Risk Factors for Gestational Diabetes

 AgeBeing older (such as, 35 years or older) may increase your risk of gestational diabetes.

 Family History of DiabetesIf you have a first-degree relative (parents, siblings) with diabetes, your risk of gestational diabetes is increased.

 RaceYou may be at an increased risk of developing gestational diabetes if you are:

 - Native American

 - Pacific Islander

-Previous Delivery of a Large BabyIf you delivered a baby who was abnormally large at birth (called macrosomia ), this increases your chance of gestational diabetes in your next pregnancy.
+Previous Delivery of a Large BabyIf you delivered a baby who was excessively large at birth (called macrosomia ), this increases your chance of gestational diabetes in your next pregnancy.